amanfinds/amansrivastava_2511827_part3_regression_insights/part3_regression_insights/data/outputs/model_equations.md

 ## Final Model Selected and Reason

 The **multiple regression model** was selected as the final model.
 It explains substantially more variation in monthly sales (R² = 0.8296) than any single-variable model (best simple model R² = 0.7363), and it reflects the reality that store performance is driven by a *combination* of marketing, staffing, inventory, and store characteristics rather than any single lever.
-Full reasoning and trade-offs are documented in `analysis/model_comparison.md`.